Peterson & Associates, P.C.

 • Bleeding in the intestines

-One of the most dangerous aspects of Xarelto is when an uncontrolled bleeding issue begins, it is very difficult to stop.
-There is no antidote to uncontrolled bleeding episodes caused by Xarelto.
-While the manufacturers are attempting to develop one, it does not exist and an uncontrolled bleeding incident can be fatal.
+One of the most dangerous aspects of Xarelto is that when an uncontrolled bleeding issue begins, it is very difficult to stop.
+There is no antidote for an uncontrolled bleeding episode caused by Xarelto.
+While the manufacturers are attempting to develop one, it does not exist, and an uncontrolled bleeding incident can be fatal.

 Injured patients and their attorneys allege that Bayer and Johnson & Johnson may have known about the risks associated with Xarelto and intentionally concealed this information from the public.
 Additionally, the companies are being accused of failing to conduct the proper amount of research before releasing the drug to the public.